CBU website redesign

-UX designer, project manager, and front-end developer.
+UX designer, project lead, product manager, and front-end developer.

-California Baptist University (CBU) is one of Southern California's fastest growing university.
+California Baptist University (CBU) is one of Southern California's fastest growing universities.
 In 2016, CBU had over 8,000 enrolled students and was in the midst of unprecedented growth across the university.
 I led a project team of designers, developers, and marketers to redesign and implement a website that would make content easier to find for future students and improve page performance (particularly important for international recruitment).

 CBU's existing website in 2015-early 2016 was not meeting expectations from both business objective and student happiness metrics.
 Part of the problem was a rigid design that made it inflexible for increasingly varied marketing content and admissions requirements, and some significant user experience issues related to poor navigability.